-The Department of University Extension offers tutorial classes in academic subjects in the city of Auckland and in centres of population throughout the Auckland University district.
+The Department of University Extension offers tutorial classes in academic subjects in the city of Auckland and in centres of population in the Auckland University District.
+From 1970 the Auckland University District will be that area north of Mercer up to Kaitaia in the far north.
+The southern part of the province of Auckland will be served by the University of Waikato.
 These classes usually include subjects drawn from the following disciplines.

-Anthropology Geography Philosophy
+Anthropology Geography Philosopny

 Arts History Psychology

 Commerce Languages Religion

 Economics Literature Sciences

 Education Music